AashiqDurga/software-apprenticeship-program/apprenticeship/on-boarding.md

 Whenever appropriate or applicable to your work, you should take time to learn.
 This could be wtching videos, reading a book or doing a brown bag.
 We encorage this!
 We all learn in different ways and at different speeds so do what works to make you **AWESOME** :fire:.

+## Books 📚

+Here is a list of a few books that will definitely add some value to your career.
+Pick one and spend some time reading it, maybe even start a book club 🙋.
+All these books should be available in the local office library.

+* Apprenticeship Patterns: by Dave Hoover
+* The Passionate Programmer: by Chad Fowler
+* The Software Craftsman: by Sandro Mancuso
+* Clean Code: by Uncle Bob
+* Pragmatic Programmer: by Andy Hunt
+* Test Driven Development: By Example: Kent Beck
+* Refactoring: by Martin Fowler
+* Working Effectively with Legacy Code: by Michael Feathers
+* Extreme Programming Explained: by Kent Beck
+* Coding with the wisdom of the crow: by Mark Pearl
+* Domain Driven Design: by Eric Evans

 ## Workshops

 We encourage learning.
 We have workshops, Communities of Practies and Brown Bags.